-In California, a girl the age of six put a discarded syringe in her mouth, confusing it for a thermometer.
+In California, a girl, the age of six, put a discarded syringe in her mouth, confusing it for a thermometer.
 Though the young girl ultimately suffered no physical harm, this event brings attention to the unfortunate consequences that curious or unaware children could suffer if they were to come in contact with needles carrying blood-borne illnesses.

 Confirmation on whether anyone has contracted an infection or sickness after getting poked by an abandoned needle is still unclear.
 The opioid epidemic is the cause, and discarded syringes becoming a danger to the public and environment is the effect.
 Many efforts have been and continue to be put in place to stop America’s drug crisis at the source.
 Access to opioid addiction treatment programs is increasing exponentially across the U.S. Additionally, creating awareness about needles and syringes dumped in public locations, and having officials such as community outreach groups comb these areas for remnants of heroin use, are effective ways to help combat this problem.

 - Do not pick it up.
-By handling a discarded syringe, you could be exposing yourself to possible disease or drugs.
+By handling a discarded syringe, you could be exposing yourself to possible diseases or drugs.
 Many people are unaware of the correct way to dispose of needles, and therefore, it’s best to have a trained specialist come to the site and collect it to ensure proper removal.